utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 Describing a "percentage point difference" to readers can be difficult, but perhaps less confusing than describing the "percent change of a percent".

-Great, so which do we use?
+Great, so which do we use for this story?
 That depends on what you want to describe.
 Schools that have fewer special education students to begin with will show a more pronounced percent change with any fluctuation.
 Then again, a school that has a large percentage of students could be gaining a lot of students with a small percentage change.
 In the end, we might need to use all of these values to describe different kinds of schools.
 We are talking about human beings, so perhaps the counts are important.

 ## Create our calculations